RocketChat/docs-old/6. Developer Guides/09. Realtime-API/1. Method Calls/10. User Presence/README.md

 # User Presence

 Used to set the user presence status.
-There's two ways to use this call; to set the default status and to set a temporary status.
+There are two ways to use this call; to set the default status and to set a temporary status.

-There're four status available:
+There are four different statuses available:

 - `online`
 - `busy`